pypa/packaging.python.org/source/guides/packaging-binary-extensions.rst

 `Visual Studio Community Edition <https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx>`__ - any recent version is fine.

-One caveat; if you use MSVC 2019+, your extension will depend on an "extra" file, ``VCRUNTIME140_1.dll``, in addition to the ``VCRUNTIME140.dll`` all previous verisions back to 2015 depend on.
-This will add an extra requirement to using your extension on versions of CPython that do not include this extra file; you can add the compile-time argument ``/d2FH4-`` to avoid this link on 2019+.
+One caveat: if you use Visual Studio 2019 or later, your extension will depend on an "extra" file, ``VCRUNTIME140_1.dll``, in addition to the ``VCRUNTIME140.dll`` that all previous verisions back to 2015 depend on.
+This will add an extra requirement to using your extension on versions of CPython that do not include this extra file.
+To avoid this, you can add the compile-time argument ``/d2FH4-``.

-Building with the recommended compiler on Windows ensures that a compatible C library is used throughout the Python process.

 Binary extensions for Linux
 ---------------------------